KEIB: KTLK

 On February 4, 2005, Clear Channel conducted a far-reaching format swap of three radio stations in the area.
 The XTRA Sports format moved to AM 570, where it retains its call letters of KLAC.
-It had the slogan XTRA Sports 570, but is now known as just AM 570.
+It had the slogan XTRA Sports 570, but later rebranded to AM 570.
 AM 690 took on KLAC's previous format, an adult standards station called The Fabulous 570 and redubbed The Fabulous 690.
-1150, meanwhile, would adopt a progressive talk format.
+AM 1150, meanwhile, would adopt a progressive talk format as KTLK.

 On February 4, 2008, KTLK altered several of its time slots.
 Marc Germain, also known as "Mr. K", was removed from the lineup and replaced by Rachel Maddow from 3 to 6 p.m.
 Mike Malloy's show was returned to the station.
 Finally, Phil Hendrie's show was returned to the lineup, from 10 p.m. to 1 a.m.
 Ed Schultz was dropped.
 The station removed its award-winning and popular weeknight show "Harrison on the Edge", hosted by Cary Harrison and produced by Linda Blake on February 27, 2007, after an 18-month run.

 KTLK's previous logo used until early 2014.

 During this time nationally syndicated hosts were Stephanie Miller who was also simulcast on Current TV from 2012 to 2013 from the KTLK studios, Randi Rhodes, Norman Goldman, Clark Howard, Mike Malloy, Phil Hendrie, and Bill Press.
 Miller is distributed by Dial Global, Rhodes, Howard, and Hendrie by Premiere Radio Networks (which had the same parent company as the station), Goldman by Compass Media Networks, and Malloy is self-syndicated.

 Two local shows were in the weekday lineup: Diverse L.A., which promotes itself on the station's webpage as follows: "We as Angelenos don't look, think or even vote alike...so why should we sound alike?", and an afternoon drivetime show hosted by David Cruz.

-Former programs include those of Ron Reagan, Sam Seder and Janeane Garafalo's "Majority Report", and Lionel, who all left the schedule when Air America Media folded.
+Former programs include those of Ron Reagan, Sam Seder and Janeane Garofalo's "Majority Report", and Lionel, who all left the schedule when Air America Media folded.
 Other past offerings were local Cary Harrison and national show Thom Hartmann, who was picked up after comedian Al Franken ended his early 9 a.m.-noon show over Air America to prepare for his eventual successful run for the U.S. Senate from Minnesota.
 In turn, Hartmann was taken off the schedule when Dial Global moved his show to the exact noon-3 p.m. time slot as Rhodes' show.

 On weekends, the station featured local hosts including Johnny Wendell (a.k.a.
 Johnny Angel), the comedy duo Frangela of Angela V. Shelton and Frances Callier, and Mario Solis-Marich.
 The syndicated StarTalk Radio Show hosted by Dr. Neil deGrasse Tyson aired on Sunday afternoons.